luandretta/network/README.md

 Besides the features were registered as Won't Have in the MoSCoW prioritization in the [User Stories](#user-stories), the future implementations I would like to:

 * Add change password functionality to the profile section.
+* Add calendar to birth date.
 * Apply paginator on Post Detail Page.
 * Prepopulate the login fields after a user registers on the site and is redirected to the login page - this is good UX as we shouldn't expect a user to fill in the form with information we already have.
 * Business Profile.
 * Advertisements.
 * App for smartphones.
+* Refactor the like and dislike code for front-end to avoid rendering.
+* Events page.
+*

 ### 🗣️ Accessibility